Why is Redis better than Memcached?

 Test hosting with Redis for free

-each nvme-litespeed package has its own dedicated Redis server
+Each Gold package has its own dedicated Redis server

-test free of charge for 14 days.
+Test free of charge for 14 days.
 If necessary, we will migrate your data free of charge.

 Other articles about Litespeed and Redis: